-In pre-clinical (ethical small and medium size) mammalian studies, AbstimX™ has been shown to substantially prevent the development of inflammatory colitis, inflammatory breast cancer, and allergic diseases.
+In pre-clinical studies, AbstimX™ has been shown to substantially prevent the development of inflammatory colitis, inflammatory breast cancer, and allergic disease.

-The AbstimX™ platform technology is based on the Nobel Prize winning immune network theory, which has been developed by Nobel Laureate, Dr. Niels K. Jerne, Geoffrey W. Hoffmann PhD, and Reginald M. Gorczynski, MD, PhD.
+The AbstimX™ platform technology is based on the Nobel Prize winning immune network theory, which has been developed by Dr. Niels K. Jerne (Nobel Laureate), Geoffrey W. Hoffmann PhD, and Reginald M. Gorczynski, MD, PhD.

 About Network Immunology

-Network Immunology Inc. is a privately held Vancouver based pre-clinical stage biotechnology company focused on discovering and developing novel therapies for inflammatory diseases.
+Network Immunology Inc. is a privately held Vancouver based biotechnology company focused on discovering and developing novel therapies for inflammatory diseases.

 Even as the brain is a vast network of neurons, that possesses a sense of self, and the ability to remember and learn from experience, so is the immune system a network of cells and antibodies that also have a sense of self, and the ability to remember and learn from experience.

 The immune network theory states that the “recognizers” of the immune system (the lymphocytes and antibodies) not only recognize foreign particles, but also recognize and interact with each other, as parts of a network with memory.
 This has important implications for the medical issues of autoimmunity and inflammation.